 endometrioid carcinoma of the uterus: commonest histological type, ~80%

 papillary serous carcino...

 Malignant ovarian lesions can have typical sonographic features, and thus ultrasound is the imaging of choice for initial evaluation of suspected ovarian neoplasm.

 The features of malignant ovarian neoplasm on ultrasonography include:

-Massive ovarian oedema (MOO) is a very rare disease characterised by a tumour-like, usually unilateral, enlargement of the ovary.
+Massive ovarian edema (MOO) is a very rare disease characterized by a tumor-like, usually unilateral, enlargement of the ovary.